NIEM/NIEM.github.io/technical/json/guidance/index.md

 <!-- `xsi:type` may be mapped to LD. optionally: (1) drop it (2) map over to "@type" -->

-### External XML content

-> We should list options here, including:
->
->   1. You know your XML, come up with a good JSON-LD mapping for it.
->   2. use rdf:XMLLiteral to carry over the XML as a blob
->   3. Use some other JSON syntax for that content, like GeoJSON {How would an alien JSON vocabulary be used within a JSON-LD instance?
-Maybe this breaks JSON-LD.}

-### Guidelines for reading LD

-> Clarify that you probably want to code against the *expanded* LD form of data,
-> not compacted, so that code will consistently get at everything whether or not
-> it's been encoded the way you expected. &mdash;@webb

 ### Linking contexts via HTTP headers

 If you have existing JSON data that you want to expose as JSON-LD, you can do that by supplying a separate JSON-LD context for it.
 This provides an upgrade path for developers who need to be able to continue to support regular JSON.